 A real case from Warsaw

 A client in the Bemowo district ordered an L-shaped IKEA kitchen.
 The worktop was laminate, two sections: 186 cm and 62 cm.
-When measuring, we found the wall angle was 88 degrees instead of 90.
-Simply pushing the sections together would not work: a gap would remain against the wall, and the front of the joint would splay apart.
-We had to trim the end at an angle to compensate for the wall deviation.
-After that it was the standard procedure: routing slots for eurobolts, applying sealant to the cut edges, pulling tight, levelling.
-The joint came out tight with no height difference, and the sealant matched the worktop colour.
+During measuring, we found the wall angle was 88 degrees instead of 90.
+Just pushing the sections together would not have worked: there would be a gap along the wall, and the front of the joint would open out.
+We had to trim the end at an angle to make up for the wall deviation.
+After that, the rest was standard: routing slots for eurobolts, sealing the cut edges, tightening the sections, levelling them.
+The joint came out tight with no difference in height, and the sealant matched the worktop colour.
 The whole job took about an hour and a half.
-Takeaway: even in new-build flats the walls are not perfect — always check the angle before joining.
+The point is simple: even in new-build flats the walls are not perfect — always check the angle before joining.

 Frequently asked questions